 Your yard will be more cohesive if you include the palette of plants you used under your tree in another spot in the garden.
 Don't just use it under trees; any shady area will work, maybe by a bench or along a path or in that tiny side yard that doesn't have enough space or sun for a flower border.

 To keep your tree garden healthy, add a couple of inches of organic mulch or compost.
 You'll be creating that rich "forest floor" that makes woodlands grow so lushly.
 The mulch will help retain precious moisture and give the plants a little boost.

 Reapply the mulch each year in early spring, before the plants have a chance to leaf out.
 Just be careful not to bury the plants under it.

-To successfully plant under a large tree, there is a bit of effort up front.
-But once your plants... have adapted to their new home, the garden will get better each year.
-You will even be able to make more divisions to plant in another spot in the yard.
+To successfully plant under a large tree requires a bit of effort up front.
+But once your plants have adapted to these conditions, the garden will get better each year.